 Later-life parenting is on the rise, and many more babies than ever before are welcomed into their families by older fathers.
 In 1972, the average age of fathers of newborns in the United States was 27,4; by 2015, fathers’ average age had increased to 30,9.
 The most recent estimates suggest that about 9% of newborns are born to fathers over 40 in the United States; about 40,000 babies a year are born to fathers over 50.
-There are similar trends in many parts of the world.
+The rise in older fathers does not only happen in the United States, there are similar trends in many parts of the world.

-Becoming a father at an older age has many rewards.
 In a survey of people who became parents for the first time after the age of 40, participants reported several advantages to having waited until later in life to have children.
 Many parents reported feeling more mature and more emotionally and financially ready for parenthood than they might have if they had started their families at a younger age.
 They felt younger longer and were more motivated to stay physically healthy.
-Having worked for longer, older parents were often more established in their careers and had greater flexibility in balancing the demands of work and family.
+Having worked for longer, older fathers and parents in general were often more established in their careers and had greater flexibility in balancing the demands of work and family.
 Finally, having had more years of life experience and opportunities to achieve their goals than people who became parents at a younger age, older parents reported feeling more ready to take on the parenting role and the many changes that come with it.

 Becoming a first-time father later in life also has its challenges.
 For some parents, starting a family at an older age comes with the additional stress and expense of using assisted reproductive technology.
 Parents who begin building their families later often report having fewer children than they might ideally have wished for.
 Older fathers may also report feeling out of place among new parents, many of whom are younger than they are.
 And for many later-life fathers, the birth of their child may trigger concern about their own age and health, often for the first time.

 Preparing for Parenthood as an older father